atoms_skipButton_skipContent

 We’ve scoured through some of the best email subject line examples from our customers to reverse-engineer best practices and come up with some first principles to help you craft and test subject lines—and drive higher open rates.

-Before you start: open rates post-Apple iOS 15
+Before you start: email open rates post-Apple iOS 15

 We can’t talk about subject lines without first addressing how they’re measured: open rates.

-Ananda Farge, email marketing associate director at The Stable, says she still values open rate—but only relative to itself and other metrics that inform her about the overall health of an email program.
+Ananda Farge, associate director of email and SMS marketing at Accenture, says she still values open rate—but only relative to itself and other metrics that inform her about the overall health of an email program.

 “We know that a 60% open rate doesn’t mean 60% of people actually opened your email,” Farge says.
 “But if we had a 60% open rate on Monday, and on Tuesday we see a 40% open rate, we can compare campaigns and make decisions from there.
 Maybe deliverability dropped off, so we’ll look at that.”